chinu333/ragpython/README.md

 13. DEVELOPER: Write self contained code in HTML and JavaScript for scientific calculator.
 (Developer Agent)
 14. NUTRITION: Provide nutrition info of 1 cup starbucks coffee venti white chocolate mocha with whipped cream (Nutrition Agent)
 15. PHI: what is the capital of France?
 (PHI Agent)
-16. EEPSEEK: Write self contained code in HTML and JavaScript for scientific calculator.
+16. DEEPSEEK: Write self contained code in HTML and JavaScript for scientific calculator.
 (DeepSeek Agent)
 17. SPACE: Show me the NASA picture of the day today?
 (Space Agent)
 18. SPACE: Get the mars weather information.
 Compare the mars weather with Atlanta, GA (Space & Weather Agent)